 I upgraded to build 1903 of Windows 10 a few weeks ago, which offers

 FIDO2-certified alternative login options via Windows Hello so I don’t have to use a password anymore.
 That means that if you’re one of the 800 million people who use Windows 10, your life could get this much easier too.
 What’s even more exciting is that I can use Windows Hello to sign into my Windows Virtual Desktop (WVD) instance in Azure now too!
+Deployment of Windows Hello with the new Cloud Trust method makes setup much easier too.
 What is Windows Hello?

 Microsoft is a leading member of the FIDO Alliance.
 So it’s not surprising that they now offer a login method that uses infrared facial recognition or fingerprints to authenticate.
 It instantly signs users into any type of device with no password necessary.
 And with Windows 10 1903, it can be used for app logins as well.
 For those who change their hair or makeup style often and fear their device camera’s inability to recognize them, rest assured that the

 false rejection rate is less than 10% and a PIN can be kept for backup.
-The Australian posted a fun article about identical twins trying to break Windows Hello when it was first released, and it failed.
+When identical twins tried to break Windows Hello as a test, they couldn’t.
 Personally, I require a multifactor unlock so I must enter a PIN with a biometric authentication at logon.
 I recommend this to all of my clients with NIST compliance requirements as well.
 Using the Microsoft Authenticator App for Passwordless Login

 Microsoft Authenticator is available on iOS and Android devices.
 Signing into Azure AD using passwordless authentication is currently in public preview and configuration steps are available here: